Judecoin/wallet/CLI-Wallet-Doc/README.md

 Enter the number corresponding to the language of your choice: 1
 ```

-The jude-wallet-cli will generate and spit out several lines of text.
+The judecoin-wallet-cli will generate and spit out several lines of text.
 Some of the information that was outputted will only ever show once, therefore it is very important to do this next section properly otherwise we may lose access to our account, thus losing access to our funds.

 Let’s take a close look at each section of the newly generated wallet: